Tolkien translations: Tolkien in Bengali (05.01.13 by Suravi Chatterjee-Woolman) -

 The Bengali The Hobbit and the Bengali The Fellowship of the Ring come complete with 35 and 49 illustrations respectively.
 See if the Chiefest and Greatest of Calamities Smaug you imagined is similar to the Bengali imagination here!

 Also few words about the weblinks.
 They seem to work best via Google Chrome or Firefox.
-And in case mysterious little boxes appear, fear not as they are Bengali text that are easily revealed if you download the unicode Bangla font from here, among other places.
+And in case mysterious little boxes appear, fear not as they are Bengali text that are easily revealed if you download the unicode Bangla font from here

 Spread the news about this J.R.R.
 Tolkien article: